 Bob leaves to cherish his memory four daughters and their husbands, Carolyn and Tom Pohlen of Hutchinson, Minnesota; Evonne and Ray Schultz of Darwin, Minnesota; Helen and Jan Verdoorn of Hartley, Iowa; and Betty and Tom Gonnerman of Sheldon, Iowa; 14 grandchildren; 29 great grandchildren; two brothers-in-law, Henry and his wife Alvina Van Heuvelen of Primghar, Iowa and Vern Schemper of Sheldon, Iowa; three sisters-in-law, Alice Van Heuvelen of Sheldon, Iowa; Anna and her husband Richard Den Hartog in California; Jenny and her husband Sid Wagenaar of Archer; also other relatives and friends.

 He was preceded in death by his wife, Bertha; granddaughter, Shelley Gonnerman; his parents, Gerrit and Effie Dolieslager; three brothers and their wives Gerrit and Tina, Bill and Liz, Case and Elizabeth; two sisters and their husbands, Rika and Pete Van Dyke, Nelva and John DeVries; brothers and sisters-in-law Gilbert and Edith Van Heuvelen; Raymond Van Heuvelen; Edith and Herman Eggink; Bernard and Margaret Van Heuvelen and Harriet Schemper; his parents-in-law.
-Case and Hattie Van Heuvelen
+Case and Hattie Van Heuvelen.

 Vander Ploeg Funeral Home of Sheldon, Iowa.

-Obituary of Sideney
+Obituary of Jennie Wagenaar

 Mrs. Margaret Van Heuvelen, age 75, of rural Hospers, passed away Tuesday, November 12, 1996, at the Pleasant Acres Care Center in Hull.